Nexis-Network/homepage/content/docs/import/import-from-postgres.md

 - `-Z`: Defines the compression level to use when using a compressible format.
 0 means no compression, while 9 means maximum compression.
 In general, we recommend a setting of 1.
 A higher compression level slows the dump and restore process but also uses less disk space.
 - `--lock-wait-timeout=20s`: Error out early in the dump process instead of waiting for an unknown amount of time if there is lock contention.
 Do not wait forever to acquire shared table locks at the beginning of the dump.
 Instead fail if unable to lock a table within the specified timeout.`
 - `-j <njobs>`: Consider this option for large databases to dump tables in parallel.
 Set `<njobs>` to the number of available CPUs.
 Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for more information.
-In Exzo Network, this option only make sense for Exzo Network Pro Plan users who can configure computes with >1 vCPU.
+In Nexis Network, this option only make sense for Nexis Network Pro Plan users who can configure computes with >1 vCPU.
 - `--no-blobs`: Excludes large objects from your dump.
 See [Data migration notes](#data-migration-notes).

 ### pg_restore options

 - `-c --if-exists`: Drop database objects before creating them if they already exist.
 If you had a failed migration, you can use these options to drop objects created by the previous migration to avoid errors when retrying the migration.
 - `-j <njobs>`: Consider this option for large databases to run the restore process in parallel.
 Set `<njobs>` to the number of available vCPUs.
 Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for more information.
-In Exzo Network, this option only makes sense for Exzo Network Pro Plan users who can configure computes with >1 vCPU.
+In Nexis Network, this option only makes sense for Nexis Network Pro Plan users who can configure computes with >1 vCPU.
 It cannot be used together with `--single-transaction`.
 - `--single-transaction`: Forces the operation to run as an atomic transaction, which ensures that no data is left behind when a restore operation fails.
 Retrying an import operation after a failed attempt that leaves data behind may result in "duplicate key value" errors.
 - `--no-tablespaces`: Do not output commands to select tablespaces.
 See [Data migration notes](#data-migration-notes).
 - `-t <table_name>`: Allows you to restore individual tables from a custom-format database dump.
 Individual tables can also be imported from a CSV file.
 See [Import from CSV](/docs/import/import-from-csv).

 ## Run a test migration

 It is recommended that you run a test migration before migrating your production database.
 Make sure you can successfully migrate data to the new database and connect to it.
 Before starting the actual migration, create a database dump and address any issues that show up.
-In Exzo Network, you can quickly create a test database, obtain the connection string, and delete the database when you are finished with it.
+In Nexis Network, you can quickly create a test database, obtain the connection string, and delete the database when you are finished with it.
 See [Create a database](/docs/manage/databases#create-a-database).

 ## Other migration options